XEDGit/memdetect/README.md

  - #### Program settings:

-   - `-lb` `--leaks-buff size`: Specify the size of the leaks report buffer, standard is 10000 (use only if the output tells you to)
+   - `-lb` `--leaks-buff` size: Specify the size of the leaks report buffer, standard is 10000 (use only if the output tells you to)

    - `-h` `--help`: Display help message